 The Queen has a duty to appoint as PM the MP best placed to command the confidence of the Commons.
 That duty only arises once it is clear who is best placed.
 The Queen has no residual discretion.

-It is suggested that the determination of whom is best placed must now take place in the Commons without involving the Queen in any way.
+It is suggested that the ultimate determination of whom is best placed must now take place in the Commons.
+The politicians must sort it out, either through negotiations between the parties or, if all else fails, on the floor of the House.

 The Brexit context

-Under the FtPA, MPs would have 14 days to find someone else to be PM.
-If they fail, the incumbent PM would remain in post and set the date for an election, if he cannot win a Vote of Confidence.
+Under the FtPA, MPs would have 14 days to find someone else to be PM if a VoNC succeeded.
+If they fail to install a new PM, the incumbent PM would remain in post and set the date for an election, if he cannot win a Vote of Confidence.

 The only way to replace the current PM is if the Commons were to make clear that there was someone else best placed to command the confidence of the House.
 The Queen has no residual discretion to intervene.
-She has a duty to dismiss, or accept the resignation, of the incumbent PM if, and only if, it is clear that there is someone else best placed to command the confidence of the House.
+This blog suggests that she has a duty to dismiss, or accept the resignation, of the incumbent PM if, and only if, it is clear that there is someone else best placed to command the confidence of the House.

-When the relevant rules are understood properly, this is purely a question of the numbers in the Commons.
-The Queen does not need to exercise any discretion in determining if she has a duty to dismiss, or accept the resignation, of the PM and then appoint a new PM.
+If this analysis is accepted, I suggest that this issue can be determined purely by considering the numbers of MPs supporting the potential candidate in the Commons.
+If this is correct, then the Queen does not need to exercise any discretion in determining if she has a duty to dismiss, or accept the resignation, of the PM and then appoint a new PM.
+It is simply a question of numbers.

 When would the PM have a duty to resign?

-It might be thought that since there must always be someone who is best placed after the PM, the PM always has a duty to resign.
+It might be thought that since there must always be someone who is best placed after the PM, the PM always has a duty to resign if a VoNC is lost.
 This is mistaken.
-Any alternative candidate must be clearly best placed, by comparison with the total support for the Tory/DUP grouping, before there is any duty to resign.
+In the current scenario, any alternative candidate must be clearly best placed, by comparison with the total support for the Tory/DUP grouping, before there is any duty to resign.

 Some people argue that if a PM loses the confidence of the Commons, the Queen must send for the LOTO.
 The Shadow Chancellor appears to think it would be appropriate to send Corbyn to the Palace in a taxi.
 He is wrong about that.
-His view appears to be that the role of the LOTO is to be the reserve PM, and the LOTO is therefore always the best placed person to command confidence after a VoNC.
+His view appears to be that the role of the LOTO is to be the reserve PM in all circumstances and LOTO is therefore always the best placed person to command confidence after a VoNC.

 The reason why the LOTO does not clearly have more support is because even if the PM resigned, that would not mean that the LOTO would suddenly have more supporters than the Tory/DUP vote.
 The best placed candidate to replace the incumbent PM is always drawn from the largest party of the largest coalition or grouping of MPs.
 Of course, if the PM does not resign as leader of his party, then there is no vacancy.